ianozsvald/featherweight_web_api/README.md

 You can change the serving details by passing in a different `host=` or `port=`.
 For example to serve on your public IP you could use `host="0.0.0.0", port=8080` and then if you use your web-facing IP address (e.g. using `ifconfig` to find this) then a visit to something like `http://192.168.0.12:8080/myfn?x=2&c=10` can be made by other machines on your network.

 In Firefox you'll probably want to add the http://jsonview.com/ pretty-printer for a nicer output.

+#Further steps

+You might want to look at https://flask-restful-cn.readthedocs.org/en/0.3.4/ or http://python-eve.org/ if you want to build stronger APIs.